Unlock the Secret to Choosing a Safe Motorcycle Helmet!

 Additional Safety Features

-Some helmets come with additional safety features that can enhance your protection:
+Some helmets including lightweight helmets come with additional safety features that can enhance your protection:

 • MIPS (Multi-Directional Impact Protection System): MIPS technology allows the helmet to rotate slightly upon impact, reducing the rotational forces on the brain.
 This can be particularly beneficial in preventing brain injuries.